JessicaBarclay/async-in-csharp/README.md

 The `await` keyword introduces a continuation - allowing you to get back to the original context, or thread.
 Code *after* an await statement, will be executed once a Task completes successfully - then you will be back on the continuation.

 NOTE: `async void` is evil.
 Unless used in the scenario where EventHandlers are called.
 Otherwise AVOID.
+Otherwise always use `async Task` for "void" async methods.

 #### Naming